isomerpages/moe-haiggirls/_contact-us/School Canteen Advertisement.md

 \* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

 \* Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.
-Committee at the applicant's own expense.